 A culture based on wetiko values — on predation and consumption, radical individualism, and insatiable growth — will inevitably collapse because it will consume itself out of existence.
 Wetiko produces a mindless consumptive fog that has kept us blind to the consequences of our own actions for decades if not generations.

-Flash forward one year.
+Flash forward one year [to 2020 and the pandemic].
 Suddenly, social collapse seems a lot closer.
 The news is filled with social unrest met with authoritarian responses, wrapped in a pandemic living inside a climate catastrophe — and it’s all only getting started.
 Somewhere in the back of your mind, you must have been wondering the same thing: are we already there?

 But what is societal collapse?
 To understand collapse, you have to understand society.
 Society is basically built on a foundation of trust.
 Individual bricks of trust are made through long-term, cooperative relationships and slowly over time we start to stack that trust up, brick on brick, to eventually build these structures we call institutions which collectively become society.